 Night Mode shot taken on iPhone 12 Pro

-Adding this a year from now would make a nice bump in the usefulness of a newer model, especially as photography is such an important aspect for people buying smartphones.
+Adding Night Mode to the SE in 2021 would make a nice bump in the usefulness of a newer model, especially as photography is such an important aspect for people buying smartphones.
 There's also the issue that Google's cheaper Pixel devices already include Night Sight, which is a very similar feature.

 Following the launch of the 5G-ready 12-series in autumn 2020, any iPhone that isn't ready for the new connection standard is going to look pretty undercooked.
 By the time the iPhone SE 3 comes out, 5G coverage will be far more advanced, and we'd be very surprised if Apple doesn't make sure the phone is ready to take advantage of this.